A Life Force: Synopsis

 Frieda arrives in New York by boat, and gets lodging with help from Jacob and Angelo in a tenement a block away, while giving her a job bookkeeping at the lumber yard.
 In her apartment, the two discuss their lives, with Jacob wanting to rekindle their flame while Frieda feels they cannot go back to the past.
 Angelo tells Jacob to come to the lumber yard, where Pete offers them discounted lumber, claiming to be now be involved in shipping.
 Jacob reluctantly agrees.
 By 1935, the firm, seeing the yard’s soaring profits, decide on taking it public, a proposition which would make Angelo and Jacob rich from their share ownership.
 However, when Elton tells Jacob that he is planning to marry Rebecca, Jacob experiences chest pains, and warns Elton that there may be trouble due to the growing anti-semitism around the world.

 At the lumber yard, Jacob is saddened by the news, while Frieda notes that her son-in-law was not Jewish, with Jacob aware they will marry anyway but it may devastate Rifka.
 Later on, a kid, Yussie, playing around in the lumber yard discovers a dead body and rushes to 55 Dropsie to tell Willie, but is ignored.
 Willie argues with his father about going to a camp for the summer versus delivering coats.
 Outside, Elton and Rebecca see Yussie, who tells them about the body At the lumber yard, it is gone, but Yussie finds the man’s clothes in a wash can, while Elton finds a box from Pete’s distribution company.
-At the company, one of Pete’s goons tells him the dead body was someone snooping around their truck and accidentally delivered with they umber, who he went back to dispose of in the river.
+At the company, one of Pete’s goons tells him the dead body was someone snooping around their truck and accidentally delivered with the lumber, who he went back to dispose of in the river.

 The next day at the lumber yard, Elton visits Jacob, and gets Pete’s address.
 Jacob closes up early, walking Frieda home, discussing the meaning to their lives.
 At Frieda’s apartment, Jacob vents his frustrations at his unhappy marriage with Rifka and his children (Rebecca and Danny, a doctor) marrying non-Jews, and proposes romance with Frieda, who again refuses.
 Meanwhile, Elton tracks down the distribution company, and upon seeing a truck from an unassociated mill being unloaded, realizes they are hijackers.
 He returns to the firm to tell his boss, but the stock has already been sold and he is promoted to a partner at the firm, while Elton worries about what will happen to the lumber yard.
 That night, Rebecca tells Elton she is pregnant, and the two decide to marry.